funvill/funvill.github.io/_posts/2013-11-28-the-problems-with-sending-a-lot-of-emails.md

 ---
-title: The problems with sending a lot of emails.
+title: "The problems with sending a lot of emails."
 date: 2013-11-28 21:20:00
+categories:
-categories: Rants
+- Rants
+slug: the-problems-with-sending-a-lot-of-emails

 ---

 One of my side projects is a daily fiction magazines called <a href="http://www.everydayfiction.com/">EveryDayFiction.com</a>.
 We take user submitted stories of 1000 words or less.
 Give feedback on every submitted story, select the best stories, and publish a new story each and every day.
 We even pay our authors!
 We have been operating since 2007 and we have published 2500+ stories.
 <h3><strong>We send a lot of emails </strong></h3>
 We have 6,000+ email subscribers and we are growing by about ~100 new subscribers every month.
 Everyday we send all our subscribers a new story via email.
 On average we are sending ~2,190,000 email a month (6000 subscribers * 365 days = 2,190,000 emails) that is a lot of emails!